-- A. The on-field behaviour listed in Regulation 4 mirrors the conduct provisions in the Laws of Cricket and additional conduct provisions have been included in Regulations 5-6 and 10-13.
-Relevant Cricket Organisations can stipulate that additional categories of on-field and/or offfield behaviour will constitute an On-Field Breach or an Off-Field Breach in accordance with the version of these Regulations that they adopt.
-If so, the Regulations and definition of OnField Breach and Off-Field Breach should be amended accordingly.
+- A. Relevant Cricket Organisations can stipulate that additional categories of on-field and/or off-field behaviour will constitute an On-Field Breach or an Off-Field Breach in accordance with the version of these Regulations that they adopt.
+If so, the Regulations and definition of On-Field Breach and Off-Field Breach should be amended accordingly.
 For the avoidance of doubt, Relevant Cricket Organisations cannot exclude any of the categories of on-field or off-field behaviour which fall within the definition of On-Field Breach or Off-Field Breach in these Regulations. - B. Relevant Cricket Organisations can stipulate that players under their jurisdiction are obliged to report additional categories of offence to them.
 If so, the definition of Relevant Criminal Offence should be amended accordingly.